d-morrison/IntroStatActivities/_book/14-A21-regression-simulation.md

 \vspace{.2in}

 Using the `R` script file for this activity, enter your answers for question 12 in place of the `xx`'s to produce the null distribution with 1000 simulations.
-Highlight and run lines 1--13 and then lines 44--49.
+Highlight and run lines 22--27.

 ```r